 method attribute of the

-request object and selects a handler to process the request itself (SC): this means that if
+request object and selects a handler to process the request itself (CODE): this means that if

 'GET', which is the HTTP way to say that we are reading a resource,